Jinju: Cuisine

-Jinju has a number of distinctive local delicacies which reflect the tastes of Jinju people.
-Perhaps most celebrated is Jinju bibimbap, which distinguishes itself from the common Korean rice and vegetable dish by its use of yukhoe, made with raw beef and generous amounts of sesame oil.
-Also famous is Namgang (Nam River) grilled eel (minmul jangeo), which is caught locally and served in any one of the numerous restaurants overlooking the Nam River.
-Enjoying their food spicy, Jinjuites have also perfected a spicey pepper (ttaengcho) version of the popular Korean side dish pajeon (scallion pancake) known by its colloquial name jijimi.
-This is best enjoyed with a bowl of local rice wine makkeolli.
+Local dishes include the Jinju bibimbap, which unlike most bibimbaps contains yukhoe, raw beef and sesame oil.
+Namgang (Nam River) grilled eel (minmul jangeo) is also caught locally and served in restaurants overlooking the river.
+A spicy pepper version of the Korean side dish pajeon (scallion pancake) known by its colloquial name jijimi is made, sometimes alongside a bowl of local rice wine makkeolli.

-Cheonhwang Sikdang, founded here in 1927, is among the oldest active restaurants in South Korea.
+Cheonhwang Sikdang, founded in the city in 1927, is among the oldest active restaurants in South Korea.

-Silk industry

-Since ancient days, silk processed in Jinju has been known for its superior quality, which is a result of the combination of natural resources (such as clean water of Mt.
-Jirisan and so on) and human resources.
-Silk factories in Jinju annually produce around 70% of the nation's production.
-Jinju silk has a soft, refined feeling and elegant colors because of superior dyeing techniques.

 Education

 Jinju is an educational city and home to Gyeongsang National University and Chinju National University of Education, Gyeongnam National University of Science and Technology.
 It is also home to International University of Korea, catering mostly to foreign students.
 It also has a number of community colleges that serve the local area.
-Jinju's high schools offer high quality education and have a wide catchment area, reaching beyond the city limits to attract students from surrounding towns such as Sacheon, Hadong, and Sancheong.
+Jinju's high schools have a wide catchment area, reaching beyond the city limits to attract students from surrounding towns such as Sacheon, Hadong, and Sancheong.